 We have noticed your interest for the “IATE Term of the Week” and appreciate your comments, recommendations and contributions to the already posted terms.
 For some of them you have suggested corrections for existing languages for others – equivalents for missing ones.
 We were glad to insert them in IATE right away.

 As from this week onwards, we invite you to contribute more actively and directly to IATE.
-So, have a closer look on the term in your language and if you find it is not correct, up-to-date or even missing, you could submit a suggestion – now much easier with this small form to complete here.
+So, have a closer look on the term in your language and if you find it is not correct, up-to-date or even missing, you could submit a suggestion sending us an email here.
 Please keep in mind that, as an EU terminology database, IATE contains terms only in the official EU languages.

 And next time you open IATE you probably will find your suggestion there!*

 So, the floor is open, LET’S all IATE!